MattPinder/MastersProject/README.md

 * Congregibacter
   * MAY have a result
     * Double-check results of 16775
+    * minus_start appears to be best in terms of circularisation

 * Sulfitobacter
   * ~2.5Mb contig found but too short in isolation...